Dr. Seuss books are some of the best books for little children! They’re engaging, help with vocabulary and help kids develop a love of reading.

 Dr. Seuss Second Book Collection– This boxed set of five Beginner Books by Dr. Seuss—The Cat in the Hat Comes Back, Dr. Seuss’s ABC, Oh Say Can You Say?, Oh the Thinks You Can Think!, and I Can Read with My Eyes Shut! is a great addition to your home library.

-We also have lots of other Dr. Seuss craft ideas you can make with the kids.
+We also have lots of other Dr. Seuss craft activities you can do with the kids.

 Share With Us